Positivity certificates for linear recurrences: Background

 split into one sum over dominant eigenvalues and one sum over smaller ones.
 Since the basis of solutions is known explicitly, the polynomials~$C_i(n)$ can be computed easily from the initial conditions.
 They belong to $\mathbf Q(\lambda_1,\dots,\lambda_m)[n]$.

 The difficulty when using this formula to prove positivity is that for $k>1$, the first sum contains oscillating sequences that can come very close to~0.
-This is where tools from analytic number theory, such as Baker's theorem on linear forms in logarithms, come into play for deciding positivity~\cite{OuaknineWorrell2014a,OuaknineWorrell2014b,KenisonNieuwveldOuaknineWorrell2023}.
+This is where tools from analytic number theory, such as Baker's theorem on linear forms in logarithms, come into play for deciding positivity~\cite{kenison_et_al:LIPIcs.ICALP.2023.130}.

 For P-finite sequences the situation is made harder by the fact that there is no `simple' basis of solutions.
-Also, the constants that appear, even in the leading coefficient, are difficult to relate to the initial conditions.
-This is illustrated by the following. \begin{example} The number of `fragmented permutations' of size~$n$ is~$c_n/n!$ where $(c_n)_{n\in\mathbb N}$ is defined by
+Also, the constants that appear (the analogues of the coefficients of the $C_i$ above), even in the leading coefficient of the asymptotic behaviour, are difficult to relate to the initial conditions.
+This is illustrated by the following. \begin{Example} The number of `fragmented permutations' of size~$n$ is~$c_n/n!$ where $(c_n)_{n\in\mathbb N}$ is defined by

 It satisfies~\cite[Prop.~VIII.4]{FlajoletSedgewick2009}